Graduate School of Public Policy

 About

 Akram Mahani is a qualitative researcher with wide-ranging empirical interests and background.
 Her research background spans across multiple population health, health policy, and health services research areas.
+Her interdisciplinary research aims to inform policies and practices that promote equitable population health outcomes.
 She has more than 20 years of experience in research, teaching, administration, and leadership in multi-disciplinary and applied settings across seven universities in three countries: Iran, England, and Canada.

 Prior to joining JSGS, Akram spent two years as the evaluation coordinator for the Saskatchewan Population Health & Evaluation Research Unit's (SPHERU) Dementia Supports in Rural Saskatchewan project.
 Before that, she was a researcher at the School of Public Policy at the University of Calgary, where she contributed to a number of different research projects, among others: primary care transformation in Alberta, funding models in support of integrated care, technology support for family caregivers caring for older adults in communities.
 Akram was also a researcher at the School of Epidemiology and Public Health at the University of Ottawa, where she learned a great deal about global health under the mentorship of Professor Ronald Labonte.
 Between February 2011 and September 2015, Akram held the position of Assistant Professor at the Department of Health Policy, Economics and Management at Kerman University of Medical Sciences in Iran.
 Her research during this time mainly focused on Health in All Policies and multi-sectoral collaboration for improving population health outcomes.